rust-lang/rust/rfc.md

 - No harm will be done as long as the new libsyntax exists as an experiemt on crates.io.
 However, actually using it in the compiler and other tools would require massive refactorings.

+- Proposed syntax tree requires to keep the original source code available, which might increase memory usage of the compiler.
+However, it should be possible to throw the original tree and source code away after conversion to HIR.

 # Rationale and alternatives
 [alternatives]: #alternatives

 - Incrementally add more information about source code to the current AST.

 - Move the current libsyntax to crates.io as is.
+In the past, there were several failed attempts to do that.

 - Explore alternative representations for the parse tree.

 - Use parser generator instead of hand written parser.
+Using the parser from libsyntax directly would be easier, and hand-written LL-style parsers usually have much better error recovery than generated LR-style ones.

 # Unresolved questions
 [unresolved]: #unresolved-questions

 - Is it at all possible to represent Rust parser as a pure function of the source code?
+It seems like the answer is yes, because the language and especially macros were cleverly designed with this use-case in mind.

 - Is it possible to implement macro expansion using the proposed framework?
+This is the main question of this RFC.
+The proposed solution of synthesizing source code on the fly seems workable: it's not that different from the current implementation, which synthesizes token trees.

 - How to actually phase out current libsyntax, if libsyntax2.0 turns out to be a success?